-Women in Lymphoma (WiL) is an alliance of almost 700 lymphoma clinicians, researchers and educators from around the world - including USA, Canada, South America, United Kingdom, France, Spain, the Netherlands, Germany, Australia, New Zealand, Singapore and beyond.
-The group's focus is to advocate for leadership for women in lymphoma.
-WiL is led by a Steering Committee of 22 women from around the world.
+Women in Lymphoma (WiL) is an alliance of approximately 900 lymphoma clinicians, researchers and educators from 50+ countries around the world.
+The group's core mission is to advocate for leadership for women in lymphoma.
+WiL is led by a Steering Committee of 22 women from nine different countries.

 Women in medicine often struggle with being overlooked for opportunities and positions, beat out by male colleagues.
 Part of the problem is gender bias (overt or unconscious) on the part of leaders, but in addition, women are socialised from an early age to behave in ways that make them less likely to seek advancement.